diteljuice/deploy-helper-typo3-surf/README.md

 `-s=` or `--server=`: Server to deploy to

 `-icj` or `--ignore-cronjob`: Ignore creation of shell file and adding/removing cronmjob entries

+`--prune`: Get remote branches and delete all non matching folders on remote server(s)

 `-c` or `--create`: Create folder and cronjob entry